Which City Has the Most Pet-Friendly Hotels in Europe?

 You’ll also find slim pickings for dog-friendly hotels in Lisbon

-Other cities with a low percentage of pet-friendly hotels are Lisbon (6%), London (10%), Istanbul (10%) and Amsterdam (11%).
-I’m not surprised about Lisbon and Istanbul, as I know first-hand from visiting Portugal that it’s not that dog-friendly (with no dogs allowed inside restaurants until a few years ago), and I’ve heard reports that Turkey is far from a dog-friendly destination.
+Other cities with a low percentage of pet-friendly hotels are Lisbon (11%), Sarajevo (12%) and Dubrovnik (14%).
+I’m not surprised about Lisbon, as I know first-hand from visiting Portugal that it’s not that dog-friendly (with no dogs allowed inside restaurants until a few years ago).
+The Balkan countries also tend to be less pet-friendly.

 The Full List